shubharthaksangharsha/apsara2.5/README.md

 ## Project Overview

 Apsara 2.5 is a full-stack JavaScript application with the following architecture:
-- **Frontend**: React-based single-page application with Tailwind CSS
+- **Frontend**: React-based single-page application with Tailwind CSS and modular component structure
-- **Backend**: Node.js/Express server integrating with Google Gemini API
+- **Backend**: Node.js/Express server with domain-driven design integrating with Google Gemini API
 - **Communication**: REST API and WebSocket for real-time interactions
+- **Authentication**: Google OAuth for personalized experiences and Google Workspace integration

 ## Key Features